shrubfromtomorrow/BingoMode/README.md

 - MonoMod.RuntimeDetour.dll
 - MonoMod.Utils.dll

-Runs the included nstrip binary to strip and publicize Assembly-CSharp.dll while putting it in the lib folder.
+Runs the nstrip binary to strip and publicize Assembly-CSharp.dll while putting it in the lib folder.

 This saves like, a lot of time so I would recommend using it lol.